UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-data-function-types-over-pushouts.lagda.md

         ( horizontal-map-cocone _ _ c a)) ≃
     ( left-family-family-with-descent-data-pushout P a →
       left-family-family-with-descent-data-pushout R a)
-  left-equiv-equiv-descent-data-pushout-function-family a =
+  left-equiv-equiv-descent-data-function-type-pushout a =
     ( equiv-postcomp _
       ( left-equiv-family-with-descent-data-pushout R a)) ∘e
     ( equiv-precomp
       ( inv-equiv (left-equiv-family-with-descent-data-pushout P a))
       ( _))

-  right-equiv-equiv-descent-data-pushout-function-family :
+  right-equiv-equiv-descent-data-function-type-pushout :
     (b : codomain-span-diagram 𝒮) →
     ( family-cocone-family-with-descent-data-pushout P
         ( vertical-map-cocone _ _ c b) →